Wallace & Gromit: The Curse of the Were-Rabbit: Plot

-With Tottington Hall's annual giant vegetable competition looming, Wallace and Gromit run "Anti-Pesto", a humane pest control business aimed at protecting the townspeople's vegetables from rabbits.
-After capturing rabbits from the garden of Lady Tottington, Wallace uses his newest invention, the "Mind Manipulation-O-Matic", in an attempt to brainwash them into disliking vegetables, but ends up fusing his brain with one of the rabbits.
+With Tottington Hall's annual giant vegetable competition around the corner, Wallace and Gromit run Anti-Pesto, a humane pest control business aimed at protecting the townspeople's vegetables from rabbits.
+One day, the duo are hired to capture rabbits from the garden of the hall's owner Lady Campanula Tottington, which inspires Wallace to use his newest invention, the "Mind Manipulation-O-Matic", to try brainwashing rabbits into disliking vegetables and increasing his appetite for them in the process to help himself lose weight.
+He ends up fusing his brain with that of a rabbit.
 Gromit destroys the Mind-O-Matic, and the rabbit, now averse to vegetables, is named Hutch and placed in a cage.

-That night, a Were-Rabbit wreaks havoc on the town's gardens.
-During a town meeting the next day, hunter Victor Quartermaine volunteers to kill the creature, but Tottington persuades the townsfolk to give Anti-Pesto another chance.
-Following an unsuccessful effort to trap the Were-Rabbit by using a giant fake female were-rabbit, Wallace and Gromit find that Hutch has mutated, leading Wallace to the conclusion that Hutch is the beast.
-However, Gromit discovers a pile of half-eaten vegetables in Wallace's bedroom and realizes that Wallace is the real culprit.
+That night, a "Were-Rabbit" wreaks havoc on the town's gardens.
+During a town meeting the next day, hunter Lord Victor Quartermaine volunteers to vanquish the creature, but Tottington persuades the townsfolk to give Anti-Pesto another chance.
+Following an unsuccessful effort to trap the Were-Rabbit by using a giant fake female rabbit, Wallace and Gromit find that Hutch has mutated, leading Wallace to conclude that Hutch is the creature.
+However, Gromit discovers a trail of rabbit tracks turning into human footprints, as well as a pile of half-eaten vegetables in Wallace's bedroom, which makes him realise that Wallace is the real culprit.

 After celebrating his triumph with Tottington, Wallace is confronted by Victor, who vies for Tottington's affections and wealth.
-During the confrontation, a full moon appears and Wallace transforms into the Were-Rabbit.
-Victor, now seeing the perfect chance to eliminate his rival, acquires three golden bullets from the town's eccentric vicar to use against Wallace.
+During the confrontation, the full moon appears and Wallace transforms into the Were-Rabbit.
+Victor, now seeing the perfect chance to eliminate his rival, acquires some golden bullets from eccentric town vicar Reverend Clement Hedges.